 AK: Indeed.
 He plays scales, but not for the sake of complexity, but for the sake of wanting to create meaningful, exciting music.

 FM: Without the experiments of John Coltrane and McCoy Tyner Larry Young wouldn’t have become the Larry Young of Blue Note fame.

 AK: Sure.
-And he incorporated the whole tone scale that Thelonious Monk favoured, you know.
+And he incorporated the whole tone scale that Thelonious Monk favored, you know.
 He’s a ‘modern’ organist.

 Incidentally, Krijger’s iTunes list spews out Monk’s Dream, one of three Woody Shaw compositions on Unity, which is a mesmerising duet between Young and drummer Elvin Jones.

 AK: Listen here, near the end.
 There’s that string of fast toodle-do’s.
 That’s the use of whole tone scale.
 He also incorporates it into his solo’s, of course.
 What a duet, they complement each other beautifully.
 Elvin Jones typically pushes and pulls, it has that rumble and incomparable juggling with time and tempo.
 Larry Young is like that, too.

 AK: Yeah.
 And Young’s sound is clean and quite similar throughout his career.
 I think his Leslie speaker is almost ‘off.’
 Young’s not in a circus, doing tricks.
 He eschews the desire of putting your feet on the ceiling combining high C’s with that Leslie speaker, and stuff like that.